Sioux Center, Iowa: Culture

 Sioux Center is home to the Northwest Iowa Symphony Orchestra.
 Their concert hall is the Dordt University chapel known as the B.J.
 Haan Auditorium.
 The orchestra is composed mostly of volunteers from the NW corner of Iowa.
 Some of the principals are paid positions.
 The orchestra also offers scholarships and opportunities for developing musicians from the local schools and colleges.
-Dr. Henry Duitman directed the orchestra for the past 22 years and was recently hired as an Assistant Professor by Grand Valley State University in Allendale Charter Township, Michigan, leaving a conductor vacancy for the orchestra.
-In April 2011, it was announced that Christopher Stanichar, the Director of Orchestral Activities at Augustana University in Sioux Falls, South Dakota, would be taking the director's position for the orchestra.

 Education

 Schools

 Sioux Center is the home of Dordt University, formerly known as Dordt College.
 Dordt's 1,500 students are drawn from the local area, Christian Reformed and Reformed communities across the United States and Canada, and other locations throughout the United States and worldwide.
 Dordt's engineering, education, and agriculture programs are especially popular with students.

-The Sioux Center Community School district educates 1,055 students as of February 2, 2011.
+The Sioux Center Community School district educates 1,730 students as of October 2024.
 The school is one of the few non-consolidated schools in northwest Iowa.
-The kindergarten through 4th grade Kinsey Elementary School posted an all-time high enrollment of 450 in the fall of 2011.
-298 students are enrolled at the middle school, and 299 are at the high school.
-The elementary building and the middle school completed additional construction projects in 2010.
+The kindergarten through 4th grade Kinsey Elementary School posted an all-time high enrollment of 477 in the fall of 2024.
+596 students are enrolled in the intermediate & middle schools, and 502 are at the high school.
+The elementary building and the middle school completed construction projects in 2010.

-Sioux Center Christian School educates approximately 508 students grades pre-K through 8th.
+Sioux Center Christian School educates approximately 538 students grades pre-K through 8th.
 Most students who graduate from Sioux Center Christian continue to either Western Christian High School in Hull, Iowa or Unity Christian High School in Orange City, Iowa, although some go to the Sioux Center High School for their high school education.

 The sports teams of Dordt University and Sioux Center Community Schools enjoy a friendly, yet heated, rivalry with the teams of Orange City.
 Dordt University and Northwestern College compete in a number of sports, including soccer, volleyball and basketball.
 Dordt University recently started a football program, fielding a Junior Varsity team in the fall of 2007 and a Varsity team in 2008.
 MOC-Floyd Valley Community School competes spiritedly with Sioux Center Community School in many school activities.
 Sioux Center is a large division 2A school.